-In evaluating each candidate’s academic record, the admissions committee considers not only the student’s grades but also the difficulty of the courses attempted.
-Although each candidate’s academic record and standardized test scores are important elements in the admissions decision, other accomplishments and personal qualities are also relevant.
+In evaluating each candidate's academic record, the admissions committee considers not only the student's grades but also the difficulty of the courses attempted.
+Although each candidate's academic record and standardized test scores are important elements in the admissions decision, the candidate's essays, accomplishments outside the classroom, and personal qualities are also carefully considered.

-By their anticipated date of enrollment, candidates for admission should have reached the age of 16 and must have graduated from secondary school.
+By their anticipated date of enrollment, candidates for admission must have graduated from secondary school.
 In addition, the University asks that candidates present evidence of the capacity to cope with the demands of University life.

 Items Necessary for a Complete Application

 Students may apply for admission by following the instructions at www.admissions.unc.edu.
-The completed application will include the following materials:
+In addition to the completed application, which includes the nonrefundable application fee (or fee-waiver request) and required essays, students are expected to submit the following materials:

-• Official transcript(s) from secondary schools and all colleges or universities attended
+Official transcript(s) from all secondary schools and all colleges

-• Official transcript from each college attended, including summer sessions and including any online or distance-education classes
+Official transcript from all colleges attended, including summer sessions and including any online or distance-education classes

 Fall/Winter Grades for Transfer Applicants